raik0707/LabyMod-AutoGG-Addon/README.md

 3. Go to `LabyMod Settings`
 4. Go to `Addons`
 5. Search "AutoGG"
-6. Press the download button of the AutoGG addon with "MineFlash07 (& Sk1er)" as authors
+6. Press the download button of the AutoGG addon with "Sk1er LLC" as author

 **Downloading the file**